cyber-nic/vit/README.md

-vit is a tiny and simple filesystem navigation helper.
+vit is a simple and tiny filesystem navigator

 The term 'vit' is a play 'git' and 'vite', the French word for fast.